Sellers Surveys

 Limitations of Seller’s Surveys

-Every property type has its vulnerabilities.
-Victorian terraces often suffer from damp, 1930s semis can experience roof spread, 1970s homes may show cavity wall tie failure, and modern houses often have insulation gaps.
-Seller’s surveys may not always flag these issues clearly.
+Every property type has predictable weaknesses.
+Victorian terraces often suffer from damp and solid wall issues, 1930s semis can experience roof spread, 1970s homes may show cavity wall tie failure, and modern properties frequently hide insulation gaps or poor workmanship.
+Seller’s surveys may not always explore these risks in sufficient depth.

 The Buyer’s Perspective